 project to work on.
 Because optimization is my favorite way of

-decided that I need to implement an org-mode export backend.
-This backend
+applications, I decided that I need to implement an org-mode export

 I work with org-mode, because it is amazing, because it already provides exporters and its syntax allows to store information beyond the plain prose.
 That is by the way the key, an item inside a CV includes information beyond what I have done, but where? when? and with whom?
 Such information can be encoded in a property drawer, and the exporter’s job is to understand them so that they can be displayed later on in a pertinent location.
 With this in mind I’ll describe a job entry like this: